theHardCoder05/blockchain-developer-bootcamp-final-project/README.md

 4. Upgradeble Smart Contracts
 5. Multisig function on the Withdraw - Ideally, the withdraw function could potentially have multi-party to sign and withdraw.
 The scenario would be the car agent, authoritise(Police department), and Insurance company.
 6. User Consent
+7. Migrate the React for better User experience

 ## Directory structure